Shashikumar-ezhilarasu/Newsify/README.md

 ## Installation

 1. Clone the repositor…
-[9:20 pm, 17/02/2024] Shashi kumar: Certainly!
+ Certainly!
 Below is a template for a README file for your React news app.
 Replace the placeholders like [Your App Name], [Brief Description], and [Installation Instructions] with your actual app details.

 ---